jon-bit/The-Book-Of-Forbidden-Knowlege/README.md

 ## Automated Car
 ----------------
-- [Open Pilot] - The only opensource selfdriveing car software I have seen.
-It hae the same level of automasion as tesla.
+- [Open Pilot] - The only opensource trusted self-driving car software I have seen.
+It has the same level of autometion as Tesla.

 ## Operating Systems
 ---------------------------------------
 ### Desktop

-#### Beginer
+#### Begginer
 - [Linux Mint] - The best distro for those just starting with linux.
 - [Ubuntu] - A very good linux system.
-It hase a autoinstall drivers opstion in the CLI.
+It has an autoinstall driver's option in the CLI.
 - [Elementary OS] - A linux distro which had a UI simaler to Mac OS.

 #### Easy